 Altbach/Deizisau combined heat and power plant generates reliable, economical and environmentally friendly energy for the mid-Neckar region.
 Industrial pioneer Heinrich Meyer built the first coal power plant – known as the “Kraftcentrale” – on the site in 1899.
-Today, three gas turbine plants and two coal-fired blocks, one hard coal-fired and one combined heat and power block, produce electricity and district heating in combined heat and power mode.
+Today, three gas turbine plants and two hard coal-fired blocks produce electricity and district heating in combined heat and power mode.
 Combined heat and power plant 1 has been part of the grid reserve since 2017 and guarantees grid stability.
-Combined heat and power plant 2 has been in operation since 1997 and is one of the most modern hard coal blocks in Europe.
+Combined heat and power plant 2 has been in operation since 1997.
 EnBW intends to phase out coal-fired power generation by 2028, provided the framework conditions allow this.
 As part of this strategy, the site will be converted to run on hydrogen in the future (known as a fuel switch): A new combined cycle gas turbine plant will soon be operated using natural gas, with hydrogen set to be used at a later date.
 It will then be able to generate carbon-neutral electricity and district heating.

 We offer free guided tours of Altbach/Deizisau combined heat and power plant all year round – with expert information provided by our employees.